streamlit/docs/content/library/advanced-features/custom-classes.md

   st.write("Hooray you found the color YELLOW!")
 ```

+By default, this Streamlit page will work as it appears it should -- the `Enum` values `Color.RED` and `Color.GREEN` appear in the `st.multiselect` widget,
+and when the user picks both `Color.RED` and `Color.GREEN` they are shown the special message.

-There is a hidden problem with this code: the Enum class gets re-defined every
+However, if you've read the rest of this page you might notice something tricky going on.
+There is a hidden problem with this code!
-time this script is run, and this causes the `if` condition to evaluate `False`
-always.

-> **The technical details**
->
-> In Python, Enum classes with the same class name, members, and values for those members are still considered unique from each other.
-Due to how Streamlit stores widget values in session state across script re-runs, the enum instances returned by `st.multiselect` in this code example are always members of the class `Color` _defined during the previous script execution_, and thus the `if` statement will _always_ evaluate to `False`.
+Specifically, the `Enum` class `Color` gets redefined every time this script is run.
+In Python if you define `Enum` classes with the same class name,
+members, and values for those members, the classes and their members are still considered unique from each other, and cannot be compared.
+This _should_ cause `if` condition to always evaluate `False`, since the `Color` values returned by `st.multiselect` would be of a different class
+than the `Color` defined in each script execution.

+To solve this, we have to have some way of making sure the `Color` values returned by `st.multiselect` are of the same `type()`.
+While this is easily accomplished if you follow the general guidelines above and put your `Color` Enum in a separate python file, sometimes you may not
+want to do all that just to store one small class that represents a few values.
+That's where the enabled-by-default `enumCoercion` configuration option comes in.

+### Understanding the `enumCoercion` configuration option

-In order to avoid this, Streamlit tries to recognize when you are using
+When enabled (the default configuration) Streamlit tries to recognize when you are using
 an element like `st.multiselect` or `st.selectbox` with a set of Enum members as
 options.
 If it detects this, it will then convert the Enum values returned by the
 widget to members of the class defined in the latest script execution.
 This is something we call automatic Enum coercion.

+> TODO: Diagram similar to the one above but showing the EnumCoercion process.

 This behavior is [configurable](https://docs.streamlit.io/library/advanced-features/configuration) via the `enumCoercion` setting in your Streamlit
 `config.toml` file.
 It is enabled by default, and may be disabled or set to a stricter set of matching criteria.